 First of all, studying in New Zealand is a perk itself.
 The fact that it has top-class institutions parting education at a minimal cost of tuition is fairly attractive to students.
 Moreover, when compared to other countries, the cost of living in New Zealand is relatively low.
 Here are some reasons why you should choose to study diploma courses in New Zealand:

-- However, if studying in a government recognized university, students can work part-time, as much as 20 hours/week.
+- However, if studying at a government-recognized university, students can work part-time, for as much as 20 hours/week.
 In addition to this, students are also allowed to work full time during vacations.
 An approximate 8 Lakhs can be earned through these part-time jobs.

 - On an ending note, the beautiful country of New Zealand offers a safe and stable environment for students, which ends up being a deciding point for students to study in the country.

 Popular Institutes for Diploma Courses in New Zealand

 Let us now have a look at the institutes which provide diploma courses in New Zealand.
 They are mentioned below:

 The Eastern Institute of Technology is one of the most popular choices for pursuing diploma courses in New Zealand.
 It is one of New Zealand’s top-rated institutes of technology and polytechnics for research.
 It offers over 130 qualifications from certificates and diplomas, to degrees and postgraduate levels at its multiple campuses in Hawkes Bay, Tairawhiti, and Auckland.
 The institute offers industry-ready courses leading to employment opportunities after the completion of the course.

 Ara Institute of Canterbury, located in Christchurch, is undoubtedly the largest vocational training institute in the South Island of New Zealand.
 It offers practical, hands-on training, and education in a supportive and welcoming environment.

 Wellington Institute of Technology, Wellington